-Sarah has teaching experience in the department of history and the communications department.
-She has also served in a variety of roles within the Vanderbilt community, including: Graduate History Association (GHA) co-president, GHA Social Chair; graduate representative to the Graduate School’s Working Group on Graduate Education; graduate representative to the History Department Committee on Community Ethics; and student coordinator of the Americanist Seminar.
+Sarah has teaching experience in both the department of history and the communications department.
+She has also served in a variety of roles within the Vanderbilt community, including: Graduate History Association (GHA) co-president, GHA Social Chair; graduate representative to the Graduate School’s Working Group on Graduate Education; graduate representative to the History Department Committee on Community Ethics, and student coordinator of the Americanist Seminar.